evo-lua/evo-lua.github.io/docs/background-information/the-evo-philosophy.md

 ## It's All About Evolutionary Design

 No one can predict the future, least of all me.
-It should therefore be considered of utmost priority to keep the code changeable at all times, and eliminate complexity that could prevent changes from accumulating whenever feasible.
-If code cannot evolve it's doomed to wither and die, just like biological organisms in nature do.
-Evo's logo is a caterpillar for this reason (if the name didn't give it away).
+That's why it's important to keep the code changeable, iterate swiftly and implement a fast feedback cycle.
+This approach is supported by sticking to simple designs, so that making changes to the codebase doesn't become too difficult over time.
+Projects that can't evolve quickly are doomed to wither and die, just like biological organisms in nature do.

 ## Don't Be Clever, Be Clear